roura356a/csk/intl.en-US/API Reference/Clusters/Expand a cluster/ScaleOutCluster.md

 # ScaleOutCluster

-Adds worker nodes to a Container Service for Kubernetes \(ACK\) cluster that supports sandboxed containers.
-The worker nodes can be deployed in multiple zones.
+Adds worker nodes to a managed edge Kubernetes cluster.
+You can add only Edge Node Service \(ENS\) instances to a managed edge Kubernetes cluster.

 ## Debugging